NewTraceback is officially out of public beta and generally available.Get started

 Create tests and run them

-Write a prompt or compose a step canvas.
+Describe a test in plain English.
 Watch it run in a real browser.

 • Trigger from CLI, dashboard, PR, schedule, or MCP